4dboard/Proxy-yxorP/docs/classes/Symfony/Component/Validator/Tests/Fixtures/FakeClassMetadata.md

 public addGetterConstraint(string $property, \Symfony\Component\Validator\Constraint $constraint): $this
 ```

-The name of the getter is assumed to be the name of the property with an
+The name of the getter is assumed to be the name of the property with an uppercased first letter and either the prefix "
-uppercased first letter and either the prefix "get" or "is".
+get" or "is".

 **Parameters:**